jwharm/java-gi/README.md

 * Signals are mapped to type-safe methods and objects in Java.
 * Memory management of `GObject`s is automatically taken care of: When a ref-counted object (like `GObject` and its descendants) is "owned" by the user and the proxy object in Java gets garbage-collected, a call to `g_object_unref` is automatically executed to release the native resources.
 * Functions with callback parameters are supported when there is a `user_data` parameter available to store a reference to the Java callback.
+* Nullability of parameters is indicated with `@Nullable` and `@NotNull` attributes.
 * Out-parameters are mapped to a simple `Out<T>` container-type in Java, that offers typesafe `get()` and `set()` methods to retrieve or modify the value.
 * Arrays with a known length are mapped to Java arrays.
 * `GError**` parameters are mapped to Java `GErrorException`s.
 (This is currently broken, but will be fixed soon.)
+* Ability to rename or remove classes or methods in the build script.
 * GtkDoc API docstrings are (roughly) translated into Javadoc (though this also needs more work).

 ## Known issues